The USA Hockey New Parent Guide linked below is a great resource for parents who are new to Youth Hockey.

 Where and when are practices/games held?

 Learn to Play meets once a week.
-Most other House teams practice twice a week with games on the weekends.
+Most other teams practice twice a week with games on the weekends.
 Practice times are usually pretty consistent, game times vary, and there may be weekends with no games.

 How can my child try hockey without making a commitment?